peerdavid/conflicting-bundles/README.md

 To evaluate a model trained with fixed architecture setups or for a model pruned with auto-tune, the ```evaluate.py``` script can be used.
-Results are written into a csv files to e.g. create graphs automatically or also tensorboard can be used to show all results (gradients, cluster entropy etc.).
+Results are written into a csv files to e.g. create graphs automatically or also tensorboard can be used to show all results (gradients, bundle entropy etc.).

 ```bash
 python3 evaluate.py --dataset="cifar" --log_dir="no_residuals/50"